Now ideas for wellness

 • Create organizations and cultures that value diverse perspectives and abilities

-• Strictly comply with policies, guidelines, etc. related to procurement, human rights, society
+• Strictly comply with policies, etc. related to procurement, human rights, society, and so on.

 Management Foundation-related Risks